cycleseven/lunchbot/README.md

 lunchbot.example.com/events
 ```

-Add the file `secrets.yml` based on the template `secrets.example.yml`.
+Add the file `env.yml` based on the template `env.example.yml`.
 These secrets configure the app's connection to a Slack workspace.

 (TODO: add further info on how to get a Slack API token.
-Also unclear when to actually create the secrets file if custom domain is going to be configurable)
+Also unclear when to actually create the config file if custom domain is going to be configurable)